 - A positive attitude is one of the top qualities sought by employers and clients.
 Employers want team members who are optimistic and upbeat because they know that such positivity is good for the morale and productivity of the workplace.
 And, clients want the entrepreneurs, vendors and companies that they hire to bring a can-do approach and mind-set to the table.
 Both employers and clients want answers, results and resolutions, not complaints, problems and pessimism.

 - Positive thinking and determination can save your life.
-A riviting story in the New York Times Magazine, “A Speck in the Sea,”recounts the plight of Montauk, New York, fisherman John Aldridge who fell overboard one early summer morning before dawn while preparing to collect his lobster traps.
+A riveting story in the New York Times Magazine, “A Speck in the Sea,”recounts the plight of Montauk, New York, fisherman John Aldridge who fell overboard one early summer morning before dawn while preparing to collect his lobster traps.
 Although terrified, he told himself, “No negative thoughts… Stay positive.
 Stay strong.”
-He did, and it helped him to stay alive long enough to be rescued.
+He did, and it (spoiler alert!) helped him to stay alive long enough to be rescued.